Louis Untermeyer

-Louis Untermeyer (October 1, 1885 – December 18, 1977) was an American poet, anthologist, critic, and editor.
+Louis Michael Untermeyer (October 1, 1885 – December 18, 1977) was an American poet, anthologist, critic, and editor.
 He was appointed the fourteenth Consultant in Poetry to the Library of Congress in 1961.

 Life and career

 Untermeyer was born in New York City, the son of Emanuel, German-Jewish jewelry manufacturer, and Julia Michael Untermeyer.
 He initially joined his father's firm as a designer, rising to the rank of vice president, before resigning from the firm in 1923 to devote himself to literary pursuits.
 He was, for the most part, self-educated.

 He married Jean Starr in January 1907, and their son Richard was born in December of that year.
 (Richard Untermeyer died by suicide in January 1927 while studying at Yale, at the age of 19.)
 After a 1926 divorce, they were reunited in 1929, after which they adopted two sons, Laurence and Joseph.
 He married the poet Virginia Moore (1903–1993) in 1927; their son, John Moore Untermeyer (1928), was renamed John Fitzallen Moore after a painful 1929 divorce.
 In the 1930s, he divorced Jean Starr Untermeyer and married Esther Antin (1894–1983).
 This relationship also ended in divorce in 1945.
 In 1948, he married Bryna Ivens, an editor of Seventeen magazine.

 Untermeyer's first book of poetry, First Love (1911), reflected the influences of Heinrich Heine and British poet Laurence Housman.
 His next collection, Challenge (1914), showed his growing maturity as a poet.